daemonphantom/awayke/README.md

 Single click in your menubar:

-- **Orange laptop icon** - active: lid-close sleep, display sleep, and screen lock are all disabled.
-Close the lid and your agents keep running.
+- **Orange laptop icon** - active: your Mac won't sleep even if you close the lid.
-- **White laptop icon** - inactive: normal macOS sleep, display, and lock behavior restored.
+- **White laptop icon** - inactive: restores your normal Mac settings.

 Quitting Awayke always re-enables sleep automatically.